 This continues the Organomic Thesis.
-If you’re new, you may prefer to start with the

 PDF & MP3 Coming Soon

-This storm does not come without warning, but without empathy, and it presents a pass/fail test for humankind, requiring us to reprioritize and act in concert as a world body like never before, setting aside our differences and recognizing that no system alone can hold the blame – or the answer.
-To face this challenge will require collective will and imagination – an intelligent choice to evolve together, looking past our shortsighted aims for the greater good of our children, who are unable to defend themselves from our mistakes, and for the generations yet unthought of, who may look back on us with disdain or new hope.
+This storm does not come without warning, but without empathy, and it presents a pass/fail test for humankind, requiring us to reprioritize and act in concert as a world body like never before, setting aside our differences and recognizing that no faction alone can hold the blame.
+To face this challenge will require collective will and imagination – an intelligent choice to evolve together, looking past our shortsighted aims and errors for the greater good of our children, who are unable to defend themselves from our parents’ mistakes, and for the generations yet unthought of, who may look back on us with disdain or new hope.
 It is up to us to rise to the challenge, but the real questions brought by this storm require new answers.

-In essence it may be viewed as a specific kind of Systems Theory, separating the endless subsystems of the societal body into manageable blocks.
-Sections VI – X of this Thesis will present the Tenets in a bulleted list, coming to mathematical conclusions, compiling studies from around the world.
-Before we get there however, this short Manifesto makes the case not only that emergency action is needed to change our cataclysmic path, but that these ideas, which may seem radical at first, are in truth far more grounded than the idolatry, nationalism and bad math which has come before.
+In essence it may be viewed as a specific kind of Systems Theory, separating the subsystems of the societal body into manageable blocks.
+Section VI of this Thesis will present the Tenets in a bulleted list, while Sections VII – X come to mathematical conclusions, compiling verifiable studies and statistics from around the world.
+Before we get there however, this Manifesto makes the case that emergency action is needed to change our cataclysmic path, and that these ideas which may seem radical at first, are in truth far more grounded than the idolatry, nationalism and bad math which has come before.
 General Organomics will change our thinking, helping us create sustainable, scalable, realistic plans for the simplification and liberation of our lives.

-The common sense paradigm here revealed leads unavoidably to answers that are among the great modern heresies – demolishing the common understanding of economic limits and how they shape our future.
+The common sense paradigm here revealed leads unavoidably to answers that are among the great modern heresies – demolishing the outdated understanding of economic limits and how they shape our future.
 The eradication of poverty does not require taxes.
 We can raise living standards, worldwide, without dangerous inflation and without reducing unemployment – ending the cycle of wage slavery.
 In a robust, thriving systems economy, nobody need lose their house due to disaster – market crash, pandemic or otherwise.
 Organomics provides the very tangible means by which we may face down climate change and mass extinction, with both feet on the ground and every possible tool at our disposal.

-The study of Scientific Organomics is in original form here and makes no pretense otherwise.
+The study of Social Organomics is in original form here and makes no pretense otherwise.
 As such, all readers and thinkers, professors and children alike, are encouraged to take part and bring this necessary body of thought closer to fruition.
-We need graphs, more studies, memes.
+We need more graphs, more studies, more memes.
 We need community-builders, speech writers and active leaders.
+We need illustrators, humorists, and activists of all types.
 What we must have in common is a will for evolution, and a general understanding of the stakes.
+This is a body of thought revealing, conservatively but without question, more wealth than the entire world economy today.
+In the US alone this is a conservatively estimated $49.93T/year aGDP.
 We don’t need to agree on every detail, to push forward aligned.
 All that must bind us together is the simple belief that yes, a new way can be defined.
-Yes, these problems, however complex, can in fact be solved.
+Yes, these problems, however complex, can in fact be solved in time.
 If at the end you believe as we do, that applied systems science is the route to a sustainable future for us all, then we invite you to take the mantle as your own.
 Welcome.

-Let’s talk about money and how it has come to rule our lives.
-We’ll take a page from the classics of thought, and define our own bloc, as in one fateful turn others have said, “Let this new measure of distance be called an inch.”
-We’ll start however with a negative, and as obvious as it may seem right off, it is in fact the hinge on an epic door:
+We’ll start quite simply with a negative, and as obvious as it may seem right off, it is in fact the hinge on an epic door:

 Money does not equal wealth.